Proton Juara: Post-launch

 The Proton Juara was launched on 22 July 2001 at the Kuala Lumpur City Centre (KLCC) Esplanade.
-The launch was endorsed by the then Prime Minister of Malaysia, Tun Dr. Mahathir Mohamad.
+The launch was endorsed by the fourth Prime Minister of Malaysia, Tun Dr. Mahathir Mohamad.
 The name Juara was only revealed on its launch date, and it was intended to pay tribute to the nation's sports champions of that period.

 The Juara was to be a niche product, and was deemed a 'lifestyle vehicle' as well as a Mini MPV by Proton.
 However, the Juara's unconventional kei car dimensions and van-like design was not well received by the Malaysian public.
 Nonetheless, the Juara's unique package makes it highly versatile and practical.
 It offers three rows and up to six individual seats, depending on the configuration.
 Both the second and third row seats can be moved, removed or folded with ease.
 The overall looks of the Juara remained largely unchanged over the Mitsubishi Town Box Wide which it is based on, bar the unique Proton corporate front grille, front bumper, bodyside mouldings and 14-inch alloy rims.
 The Juara also came standard with dual front power windows with anti-trap, power-adjusted wing mirrors, follow-me-home lights and a CD-radio player.

 The Proton Juara is powered by a 1.1-litre Mitsubishi 4A31 S4 4-cylinder EFI petrol engine which produces 71 hp or 53 kW of power at 6,000 rpm and 94 Nm of torque at 4,500 rpm respectively.
 Only a 4-speed automatic was offered.
 The Juara has a top speed of 135 km/h and a 0–100 km/h time of 18.1 seconds.
 Its suspension setup consists of MacPherson struts at the front and trailing arms in the rear.
 Proton claimed to have tuned the suspension for car-like handling based on expertise gained from Lotus.
 Uniquely, the Juara is one of only a handful of Proton cars to be rear-wheel driven (FR layout).
 The Juara also became the first Proton to feature Electric Power Steering (EPS).